-Arkansas Literacy Councils (ALC) is the statewide non-profit that provides structure and support to county-level literacy councils serving adults in over 50 Arkansas counties.
+Adult Learning Alliance of Arkansas is the statewide non-profit that provides structure and support to county-level literacy councils serving adults in over 50 Arkansas counties.
 These councils offer instructional tutoring to adults who want to learn to read, write or speak English better.
 All services are free.

 In 1991, the Arkansas Legislature recognized the valuable contribution of the work of volunteers in adult literacy by granting it state funding.
 This funding supports a staff and a state office, and the remaining funds are sub-granted to community based literacy councils.

-ALC also operates a 40-member AmeriCorps program, Arkansas Reads, which places service volunteers at 23 literacy councils throughout the state.
+Adult Learning Alliance of Arkansas also operates an AmeriCorps program, Arkansas Reads, which places service volunteers at literacy councils throughout the state.
 These members provide tutoring and recruit volunteer tutors and students in order to promote sustainability within literacy councils after their service term has expired.